Last Updated on May 6, 2024 by Pauline G. Carter

 1. Amazing Chicken Coop Plan by Home Depot

-First in our list of DIY chicken coop plans is the fantastic plan from The Home Depot.
-It’s large at 32 square feet, so it can fit for up to 12 chickens.
+The fantastic plan from The Home Depot is first on our list of DIY chicken coop plans.
+It’s large at 32 square feet, so it can fit up to 12 chickens.
 The plan focuses on several vital elements.
-Firstly, it looks to create an easy to access nesting box.
+Firstly, it looks to create an easy-to-access nesting box.
+It also uses an intelligent design to ensure cleaning the coop is as hassle-free as possible.
+To achieve this, they have designed a coop where one whole side folds down!

 2. Urban Chicken Coop Plan by The Tangled Nest

-It has two big doors, one on the front and one on the back for easy access.
-Another selling point is the fact it’s raised, making access by unwanted visitors challenging to say the least.
+If you’re looking for a coop safe from raccoons and other predators, this sturdy, safe design may fit the bill.
+It has two big doors, one on the front and one on the back, for easy access.
+Another selling point is that it’s raised, making access by unwanted visitors challenging.

 3. The Palace Chicken Coop Plan by Steamy Kitchen

-With a range of diagrams, photos, and blue prints, building your chicken coop with these instructions will be a walk in the park.
+Next on our list of free printable chicken coop plans is the steamy kitchen’s chicken coop.
+This high-tech plan is small but full of useful, accessible features.
+With a range of diagrams, photos, and blueprints, building your chicken coop with these instructions will be a walk in the park.

 4. Bluegrass Coop Plan